YiRenRenYi/RebootDevices/README.md

 Run the code main.py.
 It will read the serial number from the MX.csv file and reboot the device one-by-one.

-The devices failed to be rebooted will be write into the file RebootFailedDevices.csv with their serial numbers.
+The devices failed to be rebooted will be listed into the file RebootFailedDevices.csv with their serial numbers.
 Please take a copy of the serial numbers before you re-run the code, as the file will be re-writed.

 Copy and paste the serial numbers from the RebootFailedDevices.csv into MX.csv, and run the code main.py again to reboot these devices until all devices get rebooted successfully.